Boost Your Health with Our 3 Immune Support Recipes!

 Roasted Carrot Turmeric Soup to Supercharge Your Immune System

 Garlic and onions have anti-microbial properties, making them good choices for supporting the immune system.
-Carrots and sweet potatoes are excellent sources of carotenes as well as they contain vitamin C, which aid the immune system.
-Ginger is anti-inflammatory and also an immune boosting culinary ingredient great as an addition to soups.
+Carrots and sweet potatoes are excellent sources of carotenes as well as they contain vitamin C, which aids the immune system.
+Ginger is anti-inflammatory and also an immune-boosting culinary ingredient great as an addition to soups.